 What follows is a brief guide to the main aspects of the Home Office rules governing the Sponsor Licence system:

-- This is one of the most complex areas of Immigration Law.
+Sponsor Licencing is one of the most complex areas of Immigration Law.
 For this reason, a competent and pro-active Representative is a necessity for many employers who employ migrants, or who intend to do so.
-Please do contact White Rose Visas if you feel that you may require any advice or assistance with this process.